Skip to content

 • Induction neckloops*

-Some support items may require an exchange of a government-issued identification to borrow, and it will be given back when the item is returned.
+*Some support items require an exchange of a government-issued ID, which is given back when the item is returned.

 New Victory Theater Accessibility Table

-New Victory Venues are wheelchair accessible and offer a variety of seating arrangements.
+New Victory venues are wheelchair accessible.
 Refer to the guidelines below to know more about the physical spaces in each venue.

 The New Victory Theater

-Entrance: Our wheelchair-accessible entry—a solid wooden door—is located to the right of the main entrance and features a lift and.
+Entrance: Our wheelchair-accessible entry—a solid wooden door—is located to the right of the main entrance and features a lift.

-Steps: The main entrance has three stairs up to the Orchestra, and there are four steps down to access Mezzanine seating and eleven steps down to access Balcony seating.
+Steps: The main entrance has three steps up to the Orchestra, and there are four steps down to access Mezzanine seating and eleven steps down to access Balcony seating.

-Seating: Wheelchair-accessible seating is available in the rear Orchestra and Balcony boxes and can be purchased online.
+Seating: Wheelchair-accessible seating is available in the rear Orchestra and Balcony boxes.
+Mezzanine seating is NOT wheelchair accessible.

-Easy Transfer seats with raisable armrests are also available in the Orchestra for individuals who want to transfer into a theater seat and have their wheelchair or mobility aid stowed.
+Designated Aisle seats with raisable armrests are also available in the Orchestra for individuals who want to transfer into a theater seat and have their mobility aid stowed.
+These seats are not wheelchair accessible due to the steep aisle.

-Elevator: The elevator services the Lower Level (restrooms and lockers), Orchestra Level (ground floor), Mezzanine Level (second floor) and Balcony Level (third floor) of the theater.
+Elevator: The elevator services the Lower level (restrooms, lockers, café and shop), Orchestra level (ground floor), Mezzanine level (second floor) and Balcony level (third floor) of the theater.

 New 42 Studios

-Entrance: The main entrance is wheelchair accessible with automatic low-energy power doors (push button/swing doors).
+Entrance: The main entrance is wheelchair accessible with automatic low-energy power doors (push plate/swing doors).

 Seating: Wheelchair-accessible seating is available, and locations will vary by production.
 When floor seating and bench seating are used, standard chairs are also available by request.